Yumps/The-Ternary-Traveler/README.md

 # Does Not Fit Ticket 100%

-*GET: Should be working properly!
+*GET: Should be working properly!<br>
 *EDIT* Works great!
 2.0 - will bundle similar interests together

-*Save: currently only saves to one placeId.
+*Save: currently only saves to one placeId.<br>
 *EDIT* Save now adds to proper placeId.

-*Edit: hand in hand with save placeId issues.
+*Edit: hand in hand with save placeId issues.<br>
 *EDIT* Edit now works!
 All features can be edited, as well as if you added the interest to the wrong placeId it can be changed.

-*Delete: works, does not have alert before deleted *EDIT* Delete now has a working confirm before being deleted.
+*Delete: works, does not have alert before deleted.<br>
+*EDIT* Delete now has a working confirm before being deleted.

-#Does not refresh DOM yet.
+# Does not refresh DOM yet.

 ## Project Setup